Fire destroys Europe’s largest migrant camp, which had been under coronavirus lockdown

 The pressures on asylum seekers at the camp built further last week when officials detected the first positive coronavirus case.
 A subsequent testing campaign has since detected another 35 positive cases, and the camp has been put under lockdown.
 At the time of the order, the aid confederation Oxfam noted that social distancing and good hygiene were all but impossible at the camp, given its squalid and cramped conditions.

-Labropoulou reported from Athens
+Labropoulou reported from Athens.